iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 </pre>

-# Deploy your Dapp smart contract in ethereum

-This migrates the Dapp on the blockchain:

-`iexec migrate`{{execute}}

-This will use information from the iexec and truffle config files to deploy the contract on Ethereum.

-You can see your new deployed dapp in  : https://explorer.iex.ec in the "last dapp registrations" tab.

 # Test your factorial app
 In the apps directory you can find the source code of a simple factorial in python : apps/factorial.py